Phileosopher/commonplace/glossary-computers-4.md

 Push - add information to a stack

 Pushdown automation - information that has been ordered into a stack, can be pushed onto or popped

-## Q

-QLED - quantum light-emitting diode, the next evolution of LED screens that uses quantum dots

-Quantization - a digital signal processing that maps an analog signal into a less dynamic digital one

-Quantum dots - small dots only a few nanometers long that are overlaid on a screen on top of pixels

-QPU - quantum processing unit, a CPU that uses qubits instead of bits

-QR code - Quick Response code, a barcode with two dimensions of information involved

-Qubit - a quantum computing bit, can be in a superstate of 0/1 as well as 0 or 1

-Query - a computer requesting information and possibly doing something with it, often used in databases and networks

-Queue - a specific type of stack data structure where information is placed onto one end of the sequence and removed from the other

-QoS - Quality of Service, a router/switch feature that prioritizes some protocols, IP addresses, or MAC addresses more than others, is either a tedious experience requiring networking knowledge to set up or is well-automated

-## R

-Race condition - a bad situation where the various speeds of data traveling (usually via electricity) changes the information in a later clock cycle, a hardware issue but can be used as an exploit

-Racers - pirates who access FTP sites to download and redistribute a *lot* of media

-Radar - radio detection and ranging, determining a location and distance using radio signals

-Rage-quit - leaving software, usually a game, out of frustration

-RAID - redundant array of independent disks, a specialized array of disks that hold data, can be

-RAM - random access memory, a set of memory outside the CPU that's quickly accessible but disappears after power-off, often designed as a detachable and upgradeable circuit board that plugs into the motherboard

-RAM slots - memory slots on the circuit board, the RAM must match its form factor

-Range header - a header that only requests a specified range

-Ransomware - malware designed to scare the user into paying an extortionate fee

-Raster - using a grid matrix of dots to represent a screen (with pixels) or a printer

-RAT - remote access tool, software, or a feature that controls a computer over a network, often used by hackers

-Rate-limit - aka throttling, slowing the bandwidth speed of a network or data transfer

-Ray casting - aka ray tracing, following the pathway of a straight line in a 3D environment, often used to cut down on graphics rendering or create shadow effects

-RCE - remote code execution, a type of attack where code is remotely executed

-RDMS - relational database management system, a database system that uses SQL to create a relational database

-Readahead - a feature of a file system designed to read ahead in a memory block

-Read-only memory - media that's meant to only be read from, includes EEPROM and most CDs

-Rear ports - ports on the back of a device that allows you to plug other stuff into it

-Recommender system - an algorithm designed to recommend user data to other users

-Recursion - code that references itself (see: recursion), very useful for extremely tedious tasks

-Red Team - the attacking Pentester who tests the resilience of a cybersecurity implementation, in contrast with Blue Team

-Redundant - a broad computing concept meaning there's a backup system in place for the currently working one

-Refactor - to redesign existing code, often code from someone the programmer never met or a public repository

-Reference - aka "ref", a mapped location elsewhere that can be anything including a network/memory location, a variable, or function

-Register - a DFF attached to a multiplexer, the implementation of storing memory in a computer

-Regular expression - aka regex, the sequence of characters used in computer code to sort through text for specific conditions, syntax varies by programming language

-Relational database - a database that links its data together with a primary key, uses SQL to interact with it, contrast to NoSQL

-Relative motion - the distance between two points irrespective of where they're at, how a mouse and touchpad send information, opposite of absolute motion

-Rem - aka root em, a measurement of pixels based on the standard font size (em), typically defaults to 16 pixels

-Remote - broad concept for something that's not nearby, contrast to local

-Removable media - long-term storage that's designed for removing while the computer is still on, such as CDs or flash drives

-Render - produce an end-user graphics element

-Repeater - a device that simply magnifies and duplicates a signal, useful to send a long-distance signal such as Wi-Fi in a large house or a poor cell connection

-Repository - a place where computer code is stored and maintained

-Resource/asset - jargon that can apply contextually to memory (disk space or RAM), processing (CPUs or GPUs), network speed, computer code, database entries, and sometimes peripherals

-Resource record - a DNS record that indicates where something is

-Responsive web design - using media queries to manage the UX for various screen sizes a browser may use

-Reverse-engineer - to re-engineer something by observing what that thing does

-Right to repair - an individual's rights to fix the things they own, should be implicit but many FAANG companies try to subvert it, works directly against planned obsolescence

-Rip - copy physical media into a digital format, typically associated with piracy

-RISC - reduced instruction set computer, a computer architecture designed to simplify individual instructions, meaning more code and less processing per command, contrast to CISC

-RISC-V - pronounced "risk-five", an open-source implementation of the RISC standard

-RMF - risk management framework, a system created by NIST to implement risk management organizational programs

-Roll back - to restore a previous known-good version of software

-Roll out - when software is released to the public

-ROM - read-only memory, often doesn't depend on electricity, but you can't write anything to it

-Rootkit - malware that affects core operating system files

-Rotoscoping - a tedious animation technique of drawing over an existing thing, frame by frame

-Router - effectively, a switch that works with IP addresses instead of MAC addresses

-Routing table - a record of IP addresses that a router records for reference

-RPC - remote procedure call, a protocol for managing another computer's service

-Runtime - the period of time when a computer is running a program

-Runtime error - a situation where a computer does exactly what it's told, but won't finish a task because it's waiting on a condition that can never be met (e.g., add 1 to 5 over and over, stop when it reaches 4)